 Mr. Morrison has been a featured artist for numerous national and regional conventions of the American Guild of Organists.
 He won first prize in both the Mader (California) and Poister (New York) National Organ Competitions, as well as the silver medal at the 1994 Calgary International Organ Festival.
 Mr. Morrison’s numerous recordings are regularly featured on radio stations worldwide, and his television appearances include two episodes of Mister Roger’s Neighborhood as both an organist and pianist.

-A graduate of Curtis (organ and piano accompanying) and the Juilliard School (organ), Mr. Morrison is college organist at Ursinus College in Collegeville, Pennsylvania, associate professor of organ at Westminster Choir College of Rider University, and organist in residence at Spivey Hall in Morrow, Ga.
+A graduate of Curtis (organ and piano accompanying) and the Juilliard School (organ), Mr. Morrison is college organist at Ursinus College in Collegeville, Pa. and organist in residence at Spivey Hall in Morrow, Ga.
 He joined the faculty of the Curtis Institute of Music in 2002.